openactive/dataset-site-template/README.md

 ## CLI static dataset site generator

 Use `npx @openactive/dataset-site-template` to generate a Dataset Site HTML file that can be statically hosted.
 This can be useful for single database systems where the contents of the dataset site will not change per-customer.

+[Node.js](https://nodejs.org/en/download/) version 14 or above must be installed to use this command.

 You will need to supply a JSON-LD file, such as [example.jsonld](https://validator.openactive.io/?url=https%3A%2F%2Fopenactive.io%2Fdataset-site-template%2Fexample.jsonld&version=2.x&validationMode=DatasetSite), based on your organisation.